 7.2.
 Confidentiality - data treatment

-Statistical Disclosure Control Manual, approved by Order No DĮ-26 of 19 January 2024 of the Director General of Statistics Lithuania;
+Statistical Disclosure Control Manual, approved by Order No DĮ-29 of 19 January 2024 of the Director General of Statistics Lithuania, the document is available in Lithuanian only;

 Confidential data are not published.